Name: Dominique Davison, AIA & Dan Maginn, FAIA

 6. What is your role on the KCI New Terminal project?

-DRAW will provide architectural design and smart building expertise for New Terminal project.
+DRAW will provide architectural design and smart building expertise for the New Terminal project.

 7. How does the KCI project compare in size/scale to others on which you’ve worked?